-On the other hand, it should be noted that there are very active efforts afoot to develop statewide standards for the first time ever in the States of Texas, Vermont and Arkansas, and that bar committees are actively working to resurrect their standards in New York (old), and Utah (abandoned).
+On the other hand, it should be noted that there are very active efforts afoot to develop u + z hstatewide standards for the first time ever in the States of Texas, Vermont and Arkansas, and that bar committees are actively working to resurrect their standards in New York (old), Utah (abandoned) and Wyoming (old).
+Texas has prepared a draft set and is circulating it within the State to gain support for them.

-A list is included herein to show which standards are included in the National Collection housed in Oklahoma City.
+A list is included herein to show which standards are in our Collection in Oklahoma City.

-Except for isolated "standards islands" in the Northeast and the Southeast, the concentration of states with standards continues to be in the Great Plains area.
+Except for isolated "islands" in the Northeast and the Southwest, the concentration of states with standards continues to be in the Great Plains area.

-It is hard to pinpoint why the trend of the '40's and '50's, toward adopting standards, but it is possible the growth of title insurance might have (1) met the need for uniformity in title examinations and (2) reduced the proportion of active title attorneys within each of the state bars, and thereby reduced the numbers and the enthusiasm of the standard's advocates.
+It is hard to pinpoint why the trend of the '40's and '50's, toward adopting standards, stalled, but it is possible the growth of title insurance might have reduced the proportion of active title attorneys within each of the state bars, and thereby dampened the enthusiasm of the standard's advocates.

-However, numerous relatively new nationwide issues -- such as FDIC/FSLIC/RTC titles, drug forfeiture statutes, Limited Liability Companies, and environmental liens -- will lend themselves to uniform efforts to address the related title issues.
+However, numerous relatively new nationwide issues -- such as FDIC/FSLIC/RTC titles, drug forfeiture statutes, Limited Liability Companies, environmental liens -- will lend themselves to uniform efforts to address the related title issues.

-The Conveyancing Committee of the American Bar Association Real Property, Probate and Trust Section has been cooperating since 1988 with the Oklahoma Bar Association Real Property Law Section to create and house a Collection including copies of the State's Standards in the National Title Examination Resource Center at the Oklahoma City University School of Law in Oklahoma City.
-It seems ironic, but many of the projects planned to be conducted under the auspices of this Center were originally suggested over 30 years ago in 1953 by Payne.
-He indicated that
+The Conveyancing Committee of the American Bar Association Real Property, Probate and Trust Section has been cooperating since 1988 with the Oklahoma Bar Association Real Property Law Section to create and house a National Title Examination Resource Center at the Oklahoma City University School of Law in Oklahoma City.
+It seems ironic, but many of the projects planned to be conducted under the auspices of this Center were originally suggested in 1953 by Payne.
+He indicated that:

 The standards adopted up until this time generally evidence a piecemeal attack upon some of the specific problems of practice.
 There has as yet been no systematic effort to meet the functional problems faced by the title examiner.
 Many title standards have been hastily and awkwardly drawn.
 In part this has been due to the limited talent locally available and in part to a lack of knowledge of what had been done in other jurisdictions.
-It is understood that an effort will be made at an early date to induce the Section of Real Property, Probate, and Trust Law of the American Bar Association to create a central clearing house for standards.
+It is understood that an effort will be made at an early date to induce the Section of Real Property.
+Probate, and Trust Law of the American Bar Association to create a central clearing house for standards.
 It is to be hoped that this effort will be successful, and that a uniform edition of the standards, cross-indexed and so physically arranged as to allow subsequent amendment, will be produced.
 It is also hoped that the Section will undertake the drafting of uniform standards covering common problems not governed by purely local practice. ("Increasing Marketability")

-As noted in the attached 1990 article on the Status of Title Examination Standards, a multi-faceted effort is in fact underway to establish a rejuvenated project to promote the development, adoption and use of title examination standards on a nationwide basis, including these steps:
+As noted in the attached 1990 article on the Status of Title Examination Standards, a multi-faceted effort is underway to establish a rejuvenated project to promote the development, adoption and use of title examination standards on a nationwide basis, including these steps: